Mysore-Ooty Road: Mudumalai National Park

 The Mudumalai National Park and Wildlife Sanctuary (Tamil:முதுமலை தேசிய பூங்கா மற்றும் விலங்குகள் சரணாலயம்) also a declared tiger reserve, lies on the northwestern side of the Nilgiri Hills (Blue Mountains), in Nilgiri District, about 150 km north-west of Coimbatore city in Kongu Nadu region of Tamil Nadu.
 It shares its boundaries with the states of Karnataka and Kerala.
 The sanctuary is divided into five ranges – Masinagudi, Thepakadu, Mudumalai, Kargudi and Nellakota.

 The protected area is home to several endangered and vulnerable species including Indian elephant, Bengal tiger, gaur and Indian leopard.
 There are at least 266 species of birds in the sanctuary, including critically endangered Indian white-rumped vulture and long-billed vulture.

 The Western Ghats Nilgiri Sub-Cluster of 6000 km2, including all of Mudumalai National Park, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.

 The driving experience

 Mysore to Nanjangud

 The road in this sector is two track with a toll booth in the middle.
 The major tourist attraction is the S.G.S.Ashram with an aviary, library and museum inside.
 There are good restaurants like Rhythm.n.Hues, The Evergreen, the Grand View and Vishnu Cafe before reaching the airport.
-This is a very silent airport as no flights are operational now.
+Flights are available from Mysoe Airport to Chennai, Hyderabad, Goa and Kochi.
 Before airport there is a scenic place with a lake and bend in the road.
 After Kadakola town, there are two Punjabi dhabha restaurants offering private outdoor huts.
 There is a riverside temple at Sujathapuram and also India's oldest railway bridge is located here.
 Cafe Coffee Day has an outlet here.
 Royal Hotel provides Kerala style food.
 Nanjangud town has many lodges and restaurants.